Katsuhiro Otomo

-Katsuhiro Otomo (大友 克洋, Ōtomo Katsuhiro) is a Japanese manga artist, screenwriter, animator and film director.
-He is best known as the creator of Akira, in terms of both the original 1982 manga series and the 1988 animated film adaptation.
-He was decorated a Chevalier of the French Ordre des Arts et des Lettres in 2005, promoted to Officier of the order in 2014, became the fourth manga artist ever inducted into the American Eisner Award Hall of Fame in 2012, and was awarded the Purple Medal of Honor from the Japanese government in 2013.
-Otomo later received the Winsor McCay Award at the 41st Annie Awards in 2014 and the 2015 Grand Prix de la ville d'Angoulême, the first manga artist to receive the award.
-Otomo is married to Yoko Otomo.
-Together they have one child, a son named Shohei Otomo, who is also an artist.
+Katsuhiro Otomo (大友 克洋, Ōtomo Katsuhiro) is a Japanese manga artist, screenwriter, animator, and film director.
+He first rose to prominence as a pioneer founder of the New Wave in the 1970s.
+He is best known as the creator of Akira, both the original 1982 manga series and the 1988 animated film adaptation.
+In 2005, Otomo was decorated a Chevalier of the French Ordre des Arts et des Lettres, promoted to Officier of the order in 2014, and became the fourth manga artist ever inducted into the American Eisner Award Hall of Fame in 2012.
+Celebrated in Japan, he was also awarded the Purple Medal of Honor from the national government in 2013.

+In addition, Otomo later received the Winsor McCay Award at the 41st Annie Awards in 2014 and the 2015 Grand Prix de la ville d'Angoulême, the first manga artist to receive the award.

 Early life

 Katsuhiro Otomo was born in Tome, Miyagi Prefecture and grew up in Tome District.
 He said that living in the very rural Tōhoku region left him with nothing to do as a child, so he read a lot of manga.
 As the only boy in a family with older and younger sisters, he enjoyed reading and drawing manga on his own and thought about becoming a manga artist.
 Limited by his parents to buying one manga book a month, Otomo typically chose Kobunsha's Shōnen magazine, which included Astro Boy by Osamu Tezuka and Tetsujin 28-go by Mitsuteru Yokoyama, series which he would copy drawing in elementary school.
 However, he said it was after reading Shotaro Ishinomori's How to Draw Manga that he understood how to draw manga properly and started doing so more seriously.

 In high school, Otomo developed an interest in movies, that led to his ambition to become an illustrator or film director.
 At this time, one of his friends introduced him to an editor at Futabasha, who, after seeing Otomo's manga, told the high school student to contact him if he moved to Tokyo after graduating.
-Otomo did exactly that, and began his career as a professional manga artist.
+Otomo did exactly that, and began his career in Tokyo as a 19-year old professional manga artist.